Student Awards

 Graduating Student Awards

-Nominate a deserving graduating student today for the contributions they have made to the Rensselaer community through their academic, athletic, and service endeavors.
-Our community is better as a result of their time at Rensselaer and these awards are a way of showing them our appreciation.
+Nominate a deserving graduating student today to recognize their exceptional contributions to the Rensselaer community through academic, athletic, and service endeavors.
+Their dedication has strengthened our community, and these awards provide a meaningful way to express our gratitude for their lasting impact.

 Willie Stanton Award (1981)